newjersey/navigator.business.nj.gov/content/src/license-calendar-events/pharmacy.md

 ---
+previewType: renewal
+licenseName: Pharmacy-Pharmacy
 urlSlug: pharmacy
-renewalEventDisplayName: Pharmacy Renewal Deadline
 expirationEventDisplayName: Pharmacy License Expiration
-licenseName: Pharmacy-Pharmacy
-previewType: renewal
+renewalEventDisplayName: Pharmacy License Renewal Deadline
+disclaimerText: You can renew your license 60 days before it expires and up to 30 days after expiration.
+If you fail to renew your license at this point, your license will expire, and you won't be able to provide your licensed services.
 summaryDescriptionMd: Your pharmacy permit will expire every year.
+issuingAgency: Division of Consumer Affairs
 callToActionLink: https://www.njconsumeraffairs.gov/renewals/Pages/default.aspx
-callToActionText: Renew My Permit
+callToActionText: Renew My Pharmacy Permit
-issuingAgency: "Division of Consumer Affairs"
-disclaimerText: "You can renew your license 60 days before it expires and up to 30 days after expiration.
-If you fail to renew your license at this point, your license will be suspended and you won't be able to provide your licensed services."
----

-Your pharmacy permit will expire every year.

 ---
 ## Application Requirements

 - Business name